 Equipment: Cots and highchairs can be provided on request.
 The lodge will also put an extra bed in a chalet for a child aged 6–12 to share with his/her parents.
 The family chalet offers accommodation suitable for a family of four.

 Generally recommended for children: Wolwedans Dunes Lodge has quite an adult atmosphere and would suit older children with an interest in the natural environment.
 We believe that families are likely to enjoy the freedom and flexibility of the Wolwedans Private Camp more, because meals and activities can be tailored to suit the whole family.

-Notes: The pool is unfenced.
+Notes: The pool is unfenced and as the lodge is mostly raised on stilts there are some unfenced drops.
 Children must be supervised by their parents at all times.

 Power supply: Solar Power